Talk Summaries

 Mindfulness – Talk 2

 The body is total dynamic working, and total dynamic working is like a maple leaf falling, showing its front and back.
-And also, the maple leaf is sucked into a black hole.
+And also the maple leaf is sucked into a black hole.
 Failure is really development and growth.
-There is more discussion of shamata and vipassana, the intersection of time and space, and the meaning of mind only.
+There is more discussion of shamata and vipassana, the intersection of time and space, and the meaning of “mind only.”

 Mindfulness – Talk 3

-An alternative title for this talk might have been, “What Is Buddhist Faith?”
-What does faith mean in Buddhism, where the central philosophy is emptiness?
+What does faith actually mean in Buddhism?
 Buddhist faith is intimacy with total dynamic working.
 Katagiri Roshi discusses how “the way we should practice within the intimacy between our lives and emptiness” is “to bear up, to enjoy, to desire, and to be limpid and clear.”
 Along the way, he talks about quarks, and driving on the freeway in Los Angeles.
-And he answers the question, “What does this have to do with zazen?”
+The original title of this talk was “Introduction to Buddhism.”

 Lay Ordination Lecture 1 of 7: Significance of Ordination